 One of these days I will try again.
 If Knausgaard is the masculine consciousness of the twenty-first century, Ferrante is a feminine counterpart.
 Women seem to read books in order to identify themselves with the narrator, and in line with a lot of feminist theoretical work from the 1970s and 1980s, now largely ignored, it would seem that Ferrante works from the classic masochistic feminine position which a great many women still seem to find compelling and truthful for them.

-Knausgaard on the other hand seems to me to occupy that new masochistic hysterical masculinism which our times have produced.
-This is not the place to conduct a forensic analysis of these writings, looming large over the two thousand teens “serious” reading scene.
-But it has been the experience of tangling with them both which has sharpened up so powerfully my sense of what Memoirs can, or maybe cannot, do.
+Knausgaard on the other hand seems to me to exemplify the masochistic hysterical masculinism which our times have produced.
+This is not the place to conduct a forensic analysis of these writings, looming large over the “serious” reading scene though they are.
+But the experience of tangling with them has sharpened up powerfully my sense of what memoirs can, or maybe cannot, do.

 Wow! you are at your best on this subject Madam.
 I know nothing.
 I have kept extensive diaries for 44 years and I still know nothing.